 - Any property you have will be taken away from you and stored until you get released.

 - You will get to make a telephone call in order to talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people that get arrested make it through jail processing?